 Because I roast these in big quantities for holiday gifts and parties, here are a few tips.
 Depending on your oven space, do them in batches.

-- First, I hope you grow rosemary.
-If you do these in large amounts it takes a lot of fresh rosemary.
+- If you bake these in large amounts it takes a lot of fresh rosemary.
+If you don’t grow it find someone who does and trim there bushes!

-- Second, rosemary can turn your nails green and leave your hands covered in sappy residue.
+- Rosemary turns your nails green and leave your hands covered in sappy residue.
 It’s hard to wash off, even with hot soap and water.
 Wear disposable kitchen gloves.
 Use them when you strip the leaves from the stems.

-- Lastly, when roasting large batches for gifts, you can fit about 3 pounds (a 3x batch) on two half sized rimmed baking sheets.
+- When roasting large batches for gifts, you can fit about 3 pounds (a 3x batch) on two half sized rimmed baking sheets.
 DO NOT CROWD THEM.
 A double batch on even one half sheet is too much.
-If you crowd them you will get sticky gummy nuts not crisp ones when they cool
+If you crowd them you will get sticky gummy nuts not crisp ones when they cool.

 - And if you make that mistake and they are a gummy mess and not crisp (I’ve tried it!), spread them out onto an additional baking sheet and roast a few minutes longer.
 It works.